The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Introduction

+as the first instance when the boundary local time $\ell_t$ exceeds a random threshold $\hat{\ell}$ obeying the exponential distribution: $\mathbb{P}\{\hat{\ell} > \ell \} = e^{-\ell \K/D}$ (see details in \cite{Grebenkov20}).
+In this interpretation, the patch shape and the diffusive dynamics in $\Omega$ determine the boundary local time $\ell_t$, whereas the reactivity $\K$ controls the independent threshold $\hat{\ell}$.
+As a consequence, the geometric and diffusive properties of the system are disentangled from the surface reaction.

+In summary, various physical mechanisms, microscopic models, and probabilistic constructions lead to the Robin boundary condition, which appears as a natural extension of and a more realistic alternative to the Dirichlet patch.

-The effect of partial reactivity on the efficiency of the diffusive search, which was ignored in most former studies, has recently attracted considerable attention.
+In this paper, we aim at adjusting the method of matched asymptotic expansions to deal with Robin patches.
+We emphasize that the effect of partial reactivity on the efficiency of the diffusive search, which was ignored in most former studies, has recently attracted considerable attention.
 For instance, the small-patch asymptotic behavior of the MFRT was deduced in \cite{Grebenkov17a} by using a constant-flux approximation.
-In particular, for a circular patch on a spherical boundary, the MFRT was shown to behave as $|\Omega|/(\K |\pa_a|)$ in the leading order in $\epsilon$, where $|\pa_a| = \pi \epsilon^2$ is the surface area of the patch.
-The faster divergence $\0(\epsilon^{-2})$ is reminiscent to the reaction-limited rate, which becomes dominant in the small-patch limit for a finite reactivity $\K$.
+In particular, for a circular patch on a spherical boundary, the MFRT was shown to behave as $|\Omega|/(\K |\pa_a|)$ in the leading order in $\epsilon$, where $|\pa_a| = \pi \epsilon^2$ is the surface area of the patch, and $|\Omega|$ is the volume of the domain.
+The faster divergence $\0(\epsilon^{-2})$ is reminiscent of the reaction-limited regime, which becomes dominant in the small-patch limit for a finite reactivity $\K$.
 The change of scaling between diffusion-limited and reaction-limited regimes suggests a nontrivial dependence on the reactivity, especially in the limit $\K \to \infty$.
 In fact, the limits $\K\to \infty$ and $\epsilon \to 0$ are not interchangeable.
-This point was further investigated in \cite{Guerin23,Cengiz24,Grebenkov25}, where the behavior of the MFRT on a small circular patch was inspected for small, intermediate, and large reactivities by different methods.
+This point was further investigated in \cite{Guerin23,Cengiz24,Grebenkov25}, where the behavior of the MFRT on a small circular patch was studied for small, intermediate, and large reactivities by different methods.
 The effect of spatially heterogeneous reactivity was analyzed via a spectral approach \cite{Grebenkov19b}, whereas the role of target anisotropy onto the MFRT was studied in \cite{Chaigneau22}.
-The trapping rate of a reflecting plane covered by partially reactive circular patches was estimated by means of boundary homogenization technique \cite{Plunkett24}.
+The trapping rate of a reflecting plane covered by partially reactive circular patches was estimated by means of boundary homogenization technique \cite{Plunkett24} (see also \cite{Taflia11,Freche11} for other homogenization results with partially reactive patches and their applications to neuron signaling).
+An elaborate asymptotic analysis for partially reactive targets in planar domains was developed in \cite{Grebenkov-Ward25b}.